 Crying in the litter tray can be a sign that a cat is experiencing pain or difficulty going to the toilet.
-There are a number of medical reasons a cat may be experiencing pain, they are all serious and need to immediate veterinary care.
+There are several medical reasons a cat may be experiencing pain, they are all serious and need immediate veterinary care.

-There are a number of causes of crying in the litter tray which may be due to pain or an inability to urinate or painful defecation.
-A cat who is unable to urinate is a life-threatening crisis which needs immediate veterinary attention.
+There are several causes of crying in the litter tray which may be due to pain or an inability to urinate or painful defecation.
+A cat who is unable to urinate is a life-threatening crisis that needs immediate veterinary attention.

 Complete urinary obstruction

 A serious and life-threatening condition in which a blockage prevents the cat from urinating.
 The condition affects male cats mostly, due to their longer and narrower urethra.
-As the cat can no longer urinate, toxic levels of nitrogenous waste build up in the bloodstream this causes toxicity as well as death of the kidney cells.
+As the cat can no longer urinate, toxic levels of nitrogenous waste build up in the bloodstream which causes toxicity as well as the death of the kidney cells.

 Inflammation or infection of the bladder.
 Cystitis occurs more often in female due to their shorter ureter which makes it easier for bacteria to ascend into the bladder from the perineum.
 Diabetic cats and cats who hold onto their urine for too long are also at greater risk.

-Rock-like crystals or stones which form in the bladder which develop when the minerals in concentrated urine crystallise.
+Rock-like crystals or stones which form in the bladder develop when the minerals in concentrated urine crystallise.
 Struvite is the most common type of stone to develop in the bladder followed by calcium oxalate and urate.

 Urinary tract infections